How to Clean Refrigerator Coils and Door Seals

 Your refrigerator's coils and door seals are the hardest-working parts you never see.
 The coils sit underneath or behind the unit and shed heat—when they clog with dust and pet hair, your compressor works twice as hard, your electric bill climbs, and you're headed toward an expensive repair.
 The door seals are rubber channels that hold cold air inside; when they get gunked up with food residue and mold, cold escapes and your fridge cycles endlessly.
 Both are maintenance jobs that take less than an hour and cost nothing but time.
 The good news is that cleaning coils and seals is purely mechanical work—no special skills required, no parts to replace, just straightforward attention.
 Most people put this off because it's out of sight, but it's one of the highest-return maintenance tasks in the house.
 A clean fridge runs cooler, costs less to run, and lasts longer.
 This is the kind of work that keeps you out of the appliance repair shop.

-- Unplug the refrigerator and locate the coils.
+- Cut the Power First.
 Unplug the fridge from the wall outlet.
 Most coils sit in a compartment under the front kick panel or behind the back access panel.
 Check your manual if you're unsure, but usually you'll find a cardboard or plastic cover at the very bottom front or along the back.
 Remove any screws or clips holding it in place.

-- Vacuum out the dust and debris from the coils.
+- Suck Out Years of Grime.
 Use a handheld vacuum or the hose attachment of an upright vacuum to suck out loose dust, pet hair, and debris from the coil fins.
 Work slowly and methodically—these aluminum fins are delicate and bend easily.
 Vacuum from the front if the coils are exposed underneath, or reach behind if they're in a back compartment.
 You'll be surprised how much buildup comes out.

-- Use a coil brush or old toothbrush for stuck-on residue.
+- Brush Gently, Go Deep.
 If dust is caked on and won't vacuum away, use a soft coil brush or old toothbrush to gently work it free.
 Brush parallel to the fins, not across them, to avoid bending them.
 Work section by section.
 For stubborn spots, slightly dampen the brush with water—never pour water directly onto the coils.

-- Inspect and vacuum the coil compartment floor.
+- Clear the Hidden Drain.
 Once the coils are clean, vacuum the floor of the coil compartment itself—this area collects water, hair, and mold.
 Look for any standing water and dry it with a cloth.
 If water is pooling, the condensation drain may be clogged; locate the small drain hole (usually at the back or bottom) and flush it with warm water using an old turkey baster or syringe.

-- Clean the door seals with warm soapy water.
+- Kill Mold in the Grooves.
 Mix warm water with a few drops of dish soap.
 Dip an old toothbrush or soft brush into the mixture and scrub the rubber seal channel—the groove that runs around all four edges of the door.
 Work into the crevices where mold and grime hide.
 Wipe clean with a damp cloth, then dry with a towel.
 Don't skip the corners where the seals meet.

-- Check the seals for cracks or hardening.
+- Spot Seal Damage Early.
 While the seals are clean and wet, bend them gently and look for cracks, tears, or hardened sections.
 Close the door and see if it seals completely—the seal should feel springy and return to shape.
 If you see gaps, the seal may need replacement.
 Mark any problem areas with a dry-erase marker so you know to order a replacement seal.

-- Reassemble and plug the fridge back in.
+- Power Up and Verify.
 Replace the coil access panel or kick plate and secure with screws or clips.
 Plug the refrigerator back into the outlet.
 Let it run for 15 minutes, then check that it's cooling normally.
 You should hear the compressor running and feel cold air inside.